 The last strong earthquake of the region in the first half of the 20th century occurred on 1st May 1929 near the Shirvan approximately 60 kilometers far from Quchan [4].
 There are several reports and photographs represent these shelters had been used aftermaths as an emergency shelters (Fig. 4).

-Features of construction and seismic behavior of the A shaped shelters
+Features of construction and seismic behavior of the “A shaped” shelters

-The A shaped shelter had wooden structure frame of old timbers were remained of collapsed structures.
+The “A shaped” shelter had wooden structure frame taken from the debris of collapsed structures.
 Reuse of material of ruins for reconstruction in Iran relatively has been a kind of tradition in almost all part of the country.
-While use of old material sometimes causes more vulnerability in structural behavior of buildings, helps people to decrease the cost of rebuilding and increase the speed of construction.
+While the use of old material sometimes causes more vulnerability in structural behavior of buildings, helps people to decrease the cost of rebuilding and increase the speed of construction.

-To build the A shaped shelter the timbers had been remained from the collapsed structures firstly pulled out of the ruins.
+To build the “A shaped” shelter the timbers had been remained intact, firstly pulled out of the ruins.
 These timbers were erected in diagonal shape against the ridge pole and then tied together and to the ridge beam [5].
 The upper part of the timbers crossed the ridge beam because of the variable sizes of the old timbers.
 The final configuration of the structure section resembles the x shaped which the crossing point is shifted toward the upper part.
-Other ends of the timbers were buried in the earth [5].
+Other ends of the timbers were buried inside the earth [5].
 The rectangular shaped frame also added to the frame as the entrance of shelters.
-After the setting up the construction the spaces between the wooden rafters filled with light material such as bushes.
+After setting up the construction the spaces between the wooden rafters filled with light material such as bushes.
 On the last stage all of the surfaces were plastered with mud.
-2 main points that people tried to consider on the method of construction of A shaped shelters, were achieving the lightest construction and firmest ties in connections [7].
-As the shelters were erected in various sizes the common dimensions of them were about 4.5 m width, 9 m length, and 4 m height.
+Two main points that people tried to consider on "A shaped" shelters construction, were achieving the lightest structure and firmest ties in joints [7].
+Shelters were erected in various sizes; however, the common dimensions of them were about 4.5 m width, 9 m length, and 4 m height.
 Wooden timbers also were set around 12 cm intervals.